AlreadyBored/basic-js/README.md

 `transform([1, 2, 3, '--discard-prev', 4, 5])` => `[1, 2, 4, 5]`

 The function must not affect inital array.
 Control sequences are applied **from left to right** to initial array elements.
 Control sequences **do not fall** into the transformed array.
 Control sequences in initial array don't occur in a row.
 If there is **no element** next to the control sequence **to which it can be applied** in the initial array, or this element was previously deleted, **it does nothing**.
-The function should throw an `Error` if the `arr` is not an `Array`.
+The function should throw an `Error` with message `'arr' parameter must be an instance of the Array!` if the `arr` is not an `Array`.

 Write your code in `src/transform-array.js`.